 priority may be set to either PRIORITY or NO_PRIORITY per internal IN-CSE policies and/or agreements between the Service Provider and MNO or the triggerPriority attribute of the <triggerRequest> resource.

 msisdn, requestTestNotification and websockNotifConfig are not supported by the present document and shall not be included.

-For an DELETE (Recall) request, the request shall contain one or more of the following fields:
+For a DELETE (Recall) request, the request shall contain one or more of the following fields:

-An HTTP DELETE method shall be used
+An HTTP DELETE method shall be used.